The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 Let’s have a quick look at the benefits of Salesforce integration:

-• Avoid context switching or toggling between applications to look for information.
-Have it handy in the platform you already are familiar with.
+- It prevents context switching or toggling between applications to look for information.
+Have it handy in the platform you are already familiar with.

-• Increase team productivity and reduce friction.
-This is a byproduct of automating business processes since you bid adieu to manual ways of doing things.
+- Salesforce integration increases team productivity and reduces friction by automating business processes and bidding adieu to manual ways of doing things.

-• Accurate information exchange through integrations, which in turn provides teams with better decision-making insights.
+- It allows you to exchange information accurately through integrations, which in turn provides teams with better decision-making insights.

-• Transparency between teams and visibility of critical information comes naturally to integrated systems.
+- Transparency between teams and visibility of critical information comes naturally through Salesforce integration solutions.

 After understanding the what and why, let’s explore a few practical use cases of Salesforce integrations.